Easy React Forms with FormData

 Passing a

-which is a very different kind of request thanapplication/x-www-form-urlencoding
+FormDataobject tofetchwill also force theContent-Typeof the request to bemultipart/form-datawhich is a very different kind of request thanapplication/x-www-form-urlencodingorapplication/json.

 <form onSubmit={ev => { ev.preventDefault() const body = new FormData(ev.currentTarget) fetch('/update-profile', { method: 'post', body })}}>